 Stabbing suspect arrested

 Dec.
-29—A 21-year-old Odessa man was arrested early Christmas Eve morning after two men accused him of stabbing and cutting them with an unknown object.
+30—A 21-year-old Odessa man was arrested early Christmas Eve morning after two men accused him of stabbing and cutting them with an unknown object.

 According to an Ector County Sheriff's Office report, deputies received an aggravated assault call shortly before 4 a.m.
 Dec.
 24 from the 1200 block of North Avenue G. When they arrived, they discovered a 20-year-old man had been stabbed in the stomach and an 18-year-old man's bottom lip had been cut with the same object.